MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/functions-library.md

 ---
 # Functions library

-The following article contains a categorized list of user defined functions.
+The following article contains a categorized list of user-defined functions.

 ## Series processing functions